Smartavia: Restructuring to Smartavia

 Following the cancellation, the airline was re-branded to Smartavia.
 The first aircraft of the new livery arrived in April 2019, with all existing getting replaced by the end of the year.
 By 2021, the airline had retired all of its Boeing 737-500s, and in April 2021, the airline began their replacement with new Airbus A320neos, officially completing the re-branding into Smartavia and announcing itself as a low-cost carrier.

 On 28 May 2021, during a press conference held in Kaliningrad, with the presentation of new Airbus A320neos previously operated by Mexican carrier Interjet, the airline announced a massive order expansion of 40 new Airbus aircraft and plans to phase out all Boeing 737 aircraft by 2023 and only operate Airbus aircraft from then on.
 If the plan were to succeed, the airline was to purchase Airbus A321neos by 2024.

 On 16 September 2021, the airline announced its base expansion plans: by spring 2022, the airline planned to open its new hub at Moscow-Sheremetyevo, as well as to open bases in Kaliningrad, Murmansk, Samara and Sochi.

 Destinations

 Codeshare agreements

-Smartavia Airlines has codeshare agreements with the following airlines:
+Smartavia Airlines has codeshare agreements with the following airline: